Divine-Mods/divinityunbound/README.md

 Wormhole Transporter - Creates a localized wormhole that is linked to another transporter.
 Can move Items, Liquids, and Energy.
 Use an Import or Export card to link to another wormhole.

+Item Trashcan - Voids any item inserted into it

+Fluid Trashcan - Voids any fluid inserted into it

+Energy Trashcan - Voids any energy inserted into it

 ### Wormhole Transporter

 Simple example using the Wormhole Transporter: